The Directors take pleasure in presenting the Twenty Fifth Annual

 At the end of March, 2015, your Company had 636 employees (excluding

 trainees and apprentices) as against 661 in March, 2014.

 Your Company accords high importance to building and sustaining healthy

 industrial relations with the aim of achieving competitive productivity

 harmonious.
-With a view to ensure prompt resolution of employee grievances and to ensure
+With a view to ensure prompt resolution of employee

-situation, it has become essential to substantially improve the
+market scenario, it has become essential to substantially improve the

-rationalization / reduction in manpower in all the Plants.
+in rationalisation / reduction in manpower in all the Plants.